ehashman/rapid-tests/index.md

 [^1]: Based on a 95% confidence interval.
 [^2]: Molecular Nucleic Acid Amplification Test.
 [^3]: Includes "low positive" data, which decreases performance of the tests.
 See IFU for more info.
+[^4]: Also marketed with a mobile application as "on/go™ COVID-19 Antigen Self-Test".

 [BinaxNOW COVID-19 Antigen Self-Test]: files/EUA-abbott-bNOWHome-ifu.pdf
 [CareStart COVID-19 Antigen Home Test]: files/EUA-accessbio-Aghome-ifu.pdf